dimafu/vef1-2018-h2/README.md

 ## Fyrirlestragögn

-`lectures.json` contains an array of lectures that should be displayed.
+DONE. `lectures.json` contains an array of lectures that should be displayed.
 Each lecture can have:

 * `slug`, used to link the lecture
 * `title`, lecture title